Aadi (2005 film)

-Aadi is an Indian 2005 Kannada-language romance film written and directed by M. S. Ramesh and starring Auditya and Ramya.
+Aadi is an Indian 2005 Kannada-language romance film written and directed by M. S. Ramesh and starring Aditya and Ramya.
 The film was produced by Aditya's uncle and aunt, Jai Jagadish and Vijayalakshmi Singh.

 Production

 The film was launched at Kanteerava Studios.
 Distributor Paul Chandani switched on the camera while Subrahmanya clapped the first shot.
 The film was shot at the Mysore Lamp campus.

 Soundtrack

 All the songs were composed and scored by Gurukiran.